Conveniently located in the heart of your community, you can turn to us for a variety of services such as:

 We want to make your stay at Cascade Valley Hospital comfortable and stress-free, and are happy to provide you and your visitors with additional services and features to help make that possible.
 We offer books and DVD’s for our patients and families, as well as several areas and self-guided activities for your visitors to enjoy, including our Roof Garden, the Reflection Room, art tours and nearby walking trails.
 We also maintain a directory of on-call Chaplains that we are able to contact at your request.
 Our Cafe is open 7am-7pm for easy, affordable dining.
 There is also a Gift Shop and espresso stand located in the first floor lobby.

-An alternative choice to the standard hospital environment is available to you at Cascade Valley Arlington Surgery Center.
+An alternative choice to the standard hospital environment is available to you at Skagit Regional Health – Arlington Surgery Center.

 The caring, professional staff ensures that you benefit from the latest advances in techniques.
 Often the cost of procedures performed in this setting is substantially less than if performed in a conventional hospital setting.

-All physicians affiliated with Cascade Valley Hospital & Clinics have access to the Surgery Center.
+All physicians affiliated with Cascade Valley Hospital have access to the Surgery Center.
 Some of the procedures routinely performed include: